Nonspherical Pauli-forbidden states in deformed halo nuclei: Impact on the ${}^7\mathrm{Be}+p$ resonant states in the particle rotor model: Abstract

 \section{Abstract}

-{\bf Background:} An important aspect of reducing nuclear many-body problems to few-body models is the presence of Pauli forbidden (PF) states, which are excluded in fully antisymmetrized calculations.
+{\bf Background:} An important aspect of reducing nuclear many-body problems to few-body models is the presence of Pauli-forbidden (PF) states, which are excluded in fully antisymmetrized calculations.
 Insufficient treatments of PF states in deformed halo nuclei underscore the need for model refinement.

 {\bf Purpose:} We propose a new method utilizing Nilsson states as PF states in the orthogonality condition model, and investigate the impact of PF states on the properties of resonant states.